aaryanaro/Sudoku-Online/README.md

  - `solve.py`

 ## Future Implementations
 In order to make the solving algorithm more efficent, I might code more sudoku solving techniques as functions in my `solve.py` file.
 For instance, the "pointing pairs" technique and the "naked pairs" technique.
-This will the solving algorithm to resort to the "brute force" approach less, or at least give the "brute force" function more values, therefore decreasing the overall execution time.
+This will delay the solving algorithm resorting to the recursive "brute force" approach, or at least give the "brute force" function more values, therefore decreasing the overall execution time.

 ## Credits
  - [Basic Sudoku Solving Techniques at Learn Sudoku](https://www.learn-sudoku.com/basic-techniques.html)